sakav1111/sakav1111.github.io/_posts/2022-11-08-SpringBoot could not initialize proxy no Session.md

 In application.properties file we can define enable_lazy_load_no_trans = true.

 We need to define spring.jpa.properties.hibernate.enable_lazy_load_no_trans=true in applcation.properties file.
 By defining this attribute we are telling to hibernate initialize lazy state even for outside transactions.
 It will create a new temporary session and we will able to do book.getStoryList() without any LazyInitializationException.

+The recommended approach is to design our application to ensure that data retrieval happens in a single transaction.
+But, this can sometimes be difficult when using a lazy entity in another part of the code that is unable to determine what has or hasn't been loaded.

+Hibernate has a workaround, an *enable_lazy_load_no_trans* property.
+Turning this on means that each fetch of a lazy entity will open a temporary session and run inside a separate transaction.

 just recall the code snippet from where we were getting this exception.
 ```java